ETIAS for Denmark

 - Answers to security-related questions

-ETIAS applications will be processed within 24 to 48 hours, meaning that British travellers will need to request their ETIAS just a few days before their trip.
+ETIAS applications are processed within 24 to 48 hours.
+British passport holders should request their ETIAS a few days before their trip.

 Travel to Denmark after Brexit

-Despite Brexit, UK citizens are still welcome to visit Denmark with no additional restrictions for short-term travel except for the ETIAS which will soon launch.
+Despite Brexit, UK citizens may enter Denmark with no additional restrictions for short-term travel except for the ETIAS visa waiver.

-However, British travellers must be aware of a few changes and some additional documentation they may require when visiting Denmark or any other EU country:
+However, British passengers must be aware of a few changes and some additional documentation they may require when visiting Denmark or any other EU country:

 - UK passport holders are no longer permitted entry into Denmark through EU border gates.

-- Travellers must possess a passport no older than 10 years and with a minimum of 6 months of validity.
+- Travellers must possess a passport no older than 10 years and with a minimum of 3 months of validity beyond the intended exit date.

 - UK citizens now require a visa to work in Denmark.